Toxins (journal)

-Toxins is a monthly open-access scientific journal covering toxins and toxicology.
-Toxins is published monthly online by MDPI.
+Toxins is a monthly open-access scientific journal covering toxins and toxicology published by MDPI.

-The French Society on Toxinology (SFET), International Society for Mycotoxicology (ISM), Japanese Society of Mycotoxicology (JSMYCO) and European Uremic Toxins (EUTox) Work Group are affiliated with Toxins.
+The French Society on Toxinology, International Society for Mycotoxicology, Japanese Society of Mycotoxicology, and the European Uremic Toxins Work Group are affiliated with 'the journal.'

-The journal covers toxinology and all kinds of toxins (biotoxins) from animals, microbes and plants.
-Some types of toxins covered are: aflatoxins, exotoxins, endotoxins, neurotoxins, any other toxin from animal, plant or microbial origin.
+The journal covers toxinology and all kinds of toxins (biotoxins) from animals, microbes, and plants.

 Abstracting and indexing

 The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed, Science Citation Index Expanded, and Scopus.
-Its 2017 impact factor is 3.273.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 4.0.